redromnon/HeroicBashLauncher/README.md

 ## Features

-✔️ Creates launch scripts for installed Epic & GOG games that act as shortcuts
+✔️ Creates game launch scripts for installed Epic & GOG games that act as shortcuts

 ✔️ Includes all launch parameters including cloud save-syncing set in Heroic's Game Settings

 ✔️ Syncs games to Steam along with artwork

+✔️ Users can add game launch scripts to any game library or manager like Lutris, GameHub, GNOME Games, etc.

 ## Pre-requisites